Wedding Photographer Celtic Manor Resort, Newport

 - A range of wedding packages is available to suit most budgets – the venue website is a wealth of information, so spend time to look around.

 The opportunity for amazing couples and group shots at Celtic Manor is enormous.
 With vast grounds and countless stunning and diverse backdrops to choose from, the trick is knowing where to start.

 I admit that posed shots aren’t really what my photography is all about, but I recognise their importance to most couples, so I am happy to provide them.
 However, I try to limit them to around 15 minutes.

 I try soon after the confetti and before your guests have started drinking.
 It’s easier to gain everyone’s attention that way.

 The best time for your couple portraits is after the group shots at the start of the drink’s reception.
 Then you’ll feel more inclined to want some peace and quiet and to be photographed alone.

 Ask about Celtic Manor’s Bentley hire to take you around the site.
 Unfortunately, they only have one, so you might be restricted to whatever time it is free.

 Celtic Manor Resort – A Potted History:

-- C1860: Coldra House (now know as The Manor House) is built and occupied by Thomas Powell Jr, a coal and iron trade magnate.
+- C1860: Coldra House (now known as The Manor House) was built and occupied by Thomas Powell Jr, a coal and iron trade magnate.

 - 1975: The hospital closes and lies empty for several years.